-Columns 1-4 of Table 3 show positive impact of income on total calorie intake and its substrates except fat.
+Columns 1-4 of Table 2 show positive and significant impact of income on total calorie intake and its substrates except fat for which the income is positive and statistically insignificant.
 The income elasticity of protein (0.138) is slightly higher than that of carbohydrate (0.123).
-Household nutrition is insensitive to the demographic transition, household composition, education, 15 ethnicity, the indicators for wealth and living conditions, and health status.
+Household nutrition is insensitive to the demographic transition, household composition, education, ethnicity, indicators for wealth and living conditions, and health status.

-Rural households show broadly similar results of various household demographic characteristics in Table 4 as their urban counterparts, 16 except for income.
-Negative income-nutrition nexus surfaces due to the negative impact of income on protein (Columns 1 and 4 of Table 4).
+Rural households show broadly similar results of various household demographic characteristics in Table 3 as their urban counterparts, except for income.
+Negative income-nutrition nexus surfaces due to the negative impact of income on protein (Columns 1 and 4 of Table 3).

-We further specify three sources of income - agriculture, household business, and wage income - and re-estimate Tables 3-4, in order to decode the above mixed results between rural and urban households.
+We further specify three sources of income - agriculture, household business, and wage income - and re-estimate Tables 2-3, in order to decode the above mixed results between rural and urban households.
 The negative impact of income on protein comes from agricultural and wage incomes, while 1% increase in household business income can raise protein intake by 0.329% at the 10% significance level.
 This seems to be inconsistent with the traditional view on agriculture-nutrition link in developing countries or the poverty reducing effect of agricultural income in developing countries (Imai and Gaiha, 2014) as well as in rural China (Imai and You, 2013).
 Based on a number of empirical findings in the developing world, Fan and Brzeska's (2012) argue that the growth pattern also matters in addition to income growth per se.
-They summarise conditional factors affecting the link between growth and nutrition: it is the growth of (staple) crop income that raises rural households' calorie intake rather than that of livestock income.
+They summarise factors affecting the link between growth and nutrition: it is the growth of (staple) crop income that raises rural households' calorie intake rather than that of livestock income.
 We investigate this intriguing result by further inserting the proportions of crop and livestock incomes in total agricultural income in the above regression (with three specified income sources) for rural households.
 A one additional percentage of proportion of crop income can increase the household total energy intake by 0.786% at the 10% significance level, which stems from 7% and 1.168% increases in carbohydrates and protein, respectively.
-By contrast, the estimator of the proportion of livestock income is statistically insignificant in all the cases.17 For urban households in Table 3, we replaced the household's overall net income indicator by logarithmic household per capita equivalent net business and wage incomes re-estimated all regressions.
-Both promote urban households' total nutrition intake at the 10% significance levels.
+By contrast, the estimator of the proportion of livestock income is statistically insignificant in all the cases.

+For urban households in Table 2, we replaced the household's overall net income indicator by logarithmic household per capita equivalent net business and wage incomes and re-estimated all regressions.
+Both promote urban households' total nutrition intake at the 10% significance level.
 The magnitude of the former (0.139) is statistically larger than that of the latter (0.013) at the 10% significance level.
-The channel underlying this better nutritional outcome is their positive impacts on
+The channel underlying this better nutritional outcome is their positive impacts on carbohydrates (0.184 and 0.015 at the 10% significance level for business and wage incomes, respectively) and protein (0.205 and 0.018 at the 10% significance level for business wage incomes, respectively) compared with fat (0.051 and 0.012 without statistical significance for business and wage incomes, negocitively).